GermainGirndt/visual-explanaible-ai/documentation/01_static_and_dynamic_models.md

 3. Generate an explanation utilizing a xAI technique.
 4. Be maintainable, extensible, and easy to demonstrate live in a classroom.

-### Why MVC
+### Why MVP

-The MVC Architecture fulfill these requirements by providing a clear separation between:
+The MVP Architecture fulfill these requirements by providing a clear separation between:

 - AI + Computation logic (Model)
-- Graphic Visualization/Presentation logic (View)
+- Graphic Visualization/Viewtion logic (View)
-- User Interaction (Controller)
+- User Interaction (Presenter)

-Here is important to highlight that MVC architecture was mainly chosen to fulfill the maintainability and extensibility criteria, while maintaining a flexible and lightweight architecture.
+Here is important to highlight that MVP architecture was mainly chosen to fulfill the maintainability and extensibility criteria, while maintaining a flexible and lightweight architecture.

-#### ✅ Advantages of MVC
+#### ✅ Advantages of MVP

 - Separation of concerns: Isolates computation, logic, and UI for easier maintenance.
 - Extensibility: New models or xAI methods can be added by extending the model layer.
-- Testability: Model and controller can be unit-tested independently from the view.
+- Testability: Model and presenter can be unit-tested independently from the view.
 - Pedagogical clarity: Mirrors conceptual separation between data, processing, and presentation, useful in an educational setting.

-#### ⚠️ Disadvantages of MVC
+#### ⚠️ Disadvantages of MVP

-- Slightly more boilerplate code (e.g., additional classes for presenters and controllers).
+- Slightly more boilerplate code (e.g., additional classes for views and presenters).
-- Requires disciplined coordination between components to avoid “fat controllers.”
+- Requires disciplined coordination between components to avoid “fat presenters.”

+#### Why not Model-View-Controller (MVC)

+MVC could be an easier and lightweight alternative to MVP with less code and less component layers to implement.

+Still, the advantages of the MVP overweight the drawbacks, specially regarding the non-functional requirements of manutenability and specially extensibility:

+- views renders component only and do not depends on the model (no data-binding/observers)
+- presenter (which controls the data flow) do not depend on the view
+- models do not notifies views for changes

+For this reason, new functionalities (for instance for new neural-network models or new explainability techniques) in MVP could be inserted by subclassing/inheriting the existing classes.
+The same wouldn't be so easy in MVC, since model, view and controllers are more coupled.

 ### Static Model

-#### Class Diagram: Coordination through the Controller Class
+#### Class Diagram: Coordination through the Presenter Class

-The user interacts with the Controller, which coordinates the other system classes.
+The user interacts with the Presenter, which coordinates the other system classes.

 ```mermaid
 classDiagram